dimastrnda/Cashier-Seleramuda/readme.rst

-# Selera Muda POS
+# SeleraMuda POS

-A web-based point of sale (POS) system developed to simplify sales transactions, inventory management, and sales reporting for store.
+A web-based Point of Sale (POS) system designed to help manage sales transactions, products, inventory, and sales records for SeleraMuda Store.

 ## Features

-- User authentication
+* User authentication and role-based access
-- Product management
+* Product and category management
-- Category management
-- Sales transactions
+* Inventory and stock management
+* Sales transaction processing
-- Shopping cart
+* Shopping cart management
+* Automatic transaction calculation
-- Receipt generation
+* Receipt generation
-- Sales reports
+* Sales history and reports
-- Inventory management
+* User management

 ## Technologies

-- PHP
+* PHP
-- CodeIgniter 3
+* CodeIgniter 3
+* MySQL
-- HTML5
+* HTML5
-- Bootstrap
+* Bootstrap
-- MySQL
+* JavaScript
+* AJAX

-## Roles
+## System Roles

 ### Admin

 Manage users, products, categories, inventory, and sales reports.

 ### Cashier

-Process sales transactions, manage carts, and print receipts.
+Process sales transactions, manage the shopping cart, and generate receipts.

+## Project Overview

+SeleraMuda POS was developed to digitalize the manual sales process and provide a more efficient way to manage daily transactions and inventory.

+The system applies the MVC architecture provided by CodeIgniter 3 and uses AJAX for dynamic transaction processes.